How Often Should You Replace Your Electric Appliances?

 Are Internal Components Working Properly?

 If you notice that a motor is running hot, it may be a sign that you need to replace an electric appliance.
 Overheating could be an indication that the motor is working too hard.
 When a motor works too hard, it results in an appliance using more energy to do the same amount of work that it has done in the past.
-A technician from Campbell & Company in Pasco, TX, can inspect any appliance or item that uses electricity.
+A technician from Campbell & Company in Pasco, WA, can inspect any appliance or item that uses electricity.
 This can help ensure that your oven or refrigerator works properly at all times.

 Do You Notice Condensation Near an Appliance?